 Imagine that the business makes more money with more satisfied customers the less material resources flow through the system.
 In circular business models the value capture and value creation logic are designed to create incentives for closed and slowed material cycles.
 For increased material productivity.
-Our expertise in circular business models create value by contributing business administrative knowledge managers can act upon.
+Our expertise in circular business models create value by contributing scientific knowledge managers can act upon.
 For many years, we have built expertise based on international research on the circular economy (where we are regularly cited) and our own projects with many firms that have begun their journey towards a circular economy.

 What circular economy opportunities suit a specific company depends on the industry, the product design and degree of vertical integration.
 Different parts of RISE have expertise in different industries.
 All companies engaging in radical innovation, such as circular business models, will face challenges.
-Three common challenges are where to start looking, how a circular business model can coexist with the old business model in a transition period, and how to think about and measure the profitability of a business novel to the firm.
+Three common challenges are finding the circular business opportunities, how a circular business model can coexist with the old business model in a transition period, and how to think about and measure the profitability of a business novel to the firm.
 For instance, it might look like a circular business model threatens the profit contributions from new product sales if the revenue model of the circular business model is based on charging for the end-result of using a (long-lived) product, rather than charging for continuous product sales.
 Sometimes that is the case, and then other circular opportunities might take precedence.
-But sometimes that assessment is based on underestimating the current customer acquisition cost or reliance on customers continuously underestimating the total cost of ownership of the product.
+But often that assessment is based on underestimating the current customer acquisition cost or reliance on customers continuously underestimating the total cost of ownership of the product.
 In the former case, a circular business model may cut costs.
 In the latter case, a circular business model provides an opportunity to gain market share.
 We help in the process of creating and identifying such cases.